courteuny/courteuny.github.io/about.md

 # About

+- Interpreter with great communication skills and thorough understanding in artificial intelligence.
 - Main interests are **Korean-English Interpretation and Translation**, **Natural Language Processing**, and **Digital Transformation**
-- Interpreter with an understanding personality and good communication skills.

 # Education